HSS Event Staffing: Q&A On Sports Events

 MZ: “This event called for line cooks and other kitchen staff.
 However we supply event staff for a wide range of positions from servers to food runners to hosts, dishwashers, and bartenders. “

 You mentioned working in hotels.
 How does HSS use its experience in hotels and resorts to staff events?

 MZ: “There are many hotels that also have events so event staffing is a natural extension of what we do.
 However, moving into arenas such as stadiums and concert halls, requires some changes.
 For example, we are recruiting more people that like to have more flexibility in their schedule or have time in between jobs to take on more work for one-off events.
 We tend to recruit more aggressively for these types of events because assignments tend to be fast and we like to keep a healthy pool of talent to ensure we can meet demand for the next big event.
 Lastly, security for these events is often more rigorous.
 For this reason we have to do our own pre-screening of candidates and also broaden our search so that there are enough workers the day of the event.”

 What are some of the surprises you did expect from this event in particular?

 MZ: “I think the level of professionalism at every level.
 We work many sporting events, and there is always a need for attention to detail and meeting expectations.
 However, when everyone is on the national stage that drives you to go that extra mile.
 We pushed this from the initial stages of recruiting, to assignment to the day of the event.
 Our team exceeded their own high expectations.
-But you need to perform at that level in order to succeed in servicing a client a

 Sporting Event Staffing: HSS Helps Stadium Clean Up for Large Scale Event When it comes to event staffing, a large national event puts a team…